porchard/snATACseq-NextFlow/README.md

 You'll also need to set the params.results variable -- either in the nextflow.config file itself, or on the command line when you run the pipeline ('--results /path/to/results').

+You can split the fastq files into chunks using the --chunks parameter (default: 1, meaning no chunking).
+In the case of very large fastq files this can speed up processing.

 To reduce memory usage of ataqv, we filter out nuclei with low read counts before running ataqv.
 The minimum read threshold is set in the nextflow.config file.

 Lastly, you'll need to include information about each ATAC-seq library, including the genome(s) for the species that each library includes, and the paths to the fastq files for each readgroup.
 Organize this information in a JSON file, as in library-config.json.
 Note that for each readgroup, three fastq files are required -- the first and second insert reads ('1' and '2'), and the read with the nuclear barcode ('index')